Therapeutic Antisense Oligonucleotides Targeting NUMB Alternative Splicing in Lung Adenocarcinoma

 Innovative Therapeutic Approach

-Future Developments
+Future Plans

 With support from the EIC Transition, we will bring this technology to a stage where it is ready to be validated in clinical trials.
 We will:

-1. Optimise our lead AONs by improving their chemistry, formulation, and administration
+1. Optimise our lead AONs by improving their chemistry, formulation, and administration.

-2. Carry out regulatory pre-clinical studies
+2. Carry out regulatory pre-clinical studies.

-Commercialisation Plans
+Commercialisation Strategy

 To commercialise this technology, we also aim to develop the business plan for a spin-off company, AON Therapeutics.
 In the long term, our project has the potential to generate compounds, presentations, and delivery methods that can be applicable to other target AS events and/or cancer types, as well as to other AS-related diseases.